Munich Biennale: Peter Ruzicka's artistic directorship (1996–2014)

 Peter Ruzicka took over as artistic director ("one of the most influential administrative/ artistic positions in the European music-theatre scene") in 1996, with that year's biennale being jointly curated by Henze.
 Ruzicka broadened the scope of the works presented, with more emphasis on works using multimedia, and moving away from the text-based sources that characterised the period curated by Henze.

-Manos Tsangaris and Daniel Ott's artistic directorship (2016–)
+Manos Tsangaris and Daniel Ott's artistic directorship (2016–2024)

 The composers Manos Tsangaris and Daniel Ott took over as joint artistic directors of the Biennale, starting in 2016.
 Their approach to curation further expanded the festival's remit beyond opera, to reflect an 'expanded composition term' and the 'open field' of new music theatre which spans '[f]rom new opera to scenic installation, from minimalized artistic interventions in municipal spaces to composed performance'.

+Katrin Beck and Manuela Kerer's artistic directorship (2026–)

+Katrin Beck and Manuela Kerer took over as joint artistic directors of the Biennale, starting in 2026.